 For the past six months, I’ve been working on transitioning into being a full-time real estate agent.
 After committing the better part of nine years to mastering law enforcement, let me tell you, it’s a pretty freaking big transition!
-Everything I used to work on to master is suddenly next to useless.
+Everything I used to work on mastering is suddenly next to useless.
 And a ton of things I used to ascribe zero value to are suddenly all that matter to find success in this new world.

 For instance, as a police officer, I never really valued the popular people who everybody liked.
 It meant nothing to me.
 If you couldn’t run fast, think quick, be dependable, drive safely, etc., I didn’t really see a ton of value in you as a coworker.
 The charismatic types really didn’t do much for me.